-- Assisting the Technical Officer with preparation and review of this plan. - Assisting the Technical Officer to annually test the PIRMP. - Assisting the Technical Officer with preparation of the EPL Annual Return. - Responding to and investigating environmental incidents. - Providing advice regarding legal and requirements that relate to this plan.
+- Assisting with preparation and review of this plan. - Assisting with the annual test of the PIRMP. - Assisting with preparation of the EPL Annual Return. - Responding to and investigating environmental incidents. - Providing advice regarding legal and requirements that relate to this plan. - Provision of training in regard to EPL 7643 and PIRMP.